jeninedrew/learn/README.md

+- I just added the random components...pull them into App!!

+This project is a leaning aid, presenting ranked flashcards and collecting saved articles and videos.
+After trying to learn a language for years, the  Duolingo app was the first time I regularly studied and made progress.
+I made this app to become more familiar with React and, most importantly, create a structured and tailored approach to solidify fundamental web development concepts.

+# React App Notes
+- Install react router

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>